 - Do you think that the kids might throw things at the pet?
 Or will they try to ride on the dog?

-- Will your new dog be accepting of kids and lick them, or will it be jealous of the kids?
+- Will your new dog accept kids and lick them, or will it be jealous of the kids?

 - Pet ownership for you and your family can be a big learning curve.